Is Baja California in Mexico or USA?

 No, Baja California is part of Mexico.
 Baja California Peninsula extends approximately 760 miles (about 1,220 kilometers) from the U.S.-Mexico border to Cabo San Lucas at the southern tip of the peninsula.
 It covers a vast area of over 55,000 square miles and is home to 3.8 million people.

-It’s a popular destination for camping and road tripping and recreational activities because of its spectacular scenery and incredible marine wildlife.
-Many travelers drive down to Baja California from the United States to enjoy this outdoor paradise.
+More commonly known as “Baja,” it’s a popular destination for camping, hiking, surfing and other recreational activities because of its spectacular scenery and incredible marine wildlife.
+It’s a remote place with long distances, which attracts many RV’ers and campers who drive to Baja California from the United States to enjoy this outdoor paradise.

 Where is Baja California?

-Baja California Peninsula extends southward from the United States-Mexico border.
+Baja California in a skinny peninsula in northwestern part of Mexico that extends southward from the United States-Mexico border.
 It is bordered by the Pacific Ocean to the west and the Gulf of California (also known as the Sea of Cortez) to the east.
-Baja California is divided into two states: Baja California in the north and Baja California Sur in the south.

 Is Baja California in Mexico or USA?

 Baja California is in Mexico.
-While there might be some confusion because it shares the border with the state of California in the United States, Baja California Peninsula is located in Northern Mexico.
+While there might be some confusion because it shares the border with the state of California in the United States, Baja California Peninsula is located in northwestern part of Mexico.

 Is Baja California in Mexico or USA map